rusticlion/Manastorm/manastorm_codebase_dump.md

             -- Return tokens to the mana pool if #slot.tokens > 0 then
                 for _, tokenData in ipairs(slot.tokens) do
-                    -- Trigger animation to return token to the mana pool self.manaPool:returnToken(tokenData.index)
+                    -- Use token state machine to request return animation if tokenData.token and tokenData.token.requestReturnAnimation then
+                        tokenData.token:requestReturnAnimation()
+                    else
+                        -- Fallback to legacy method
+                        self.manaPool:returnToken(tokenData.index)
+                    end
                 end

                 -- Clear token list (tokens still exist in the mana pool)